Leopold Joseph von Daun: Reception

 Daun continued to command until the end of the war, and afterwards worked with the greatest energy at the reorganization of the imperial forces.
 In 1762 he had been appointed president of the Hofkriegsrat.
 By order of Maria Theresa, a monument to his memory was erected by Balthasar Ferdinand Moll in the church of the Augustinians, with an inscription describing him as the "saviour of her states."
 In 1888, the 56th Regiment of Austrian Infantry was named after him.

 Called the Austrian Fabius Cunctator, Daun has been criticized for the dilatoriness of his operations, but wariness was not misplaced when one faced a general like Frederick, who was quick and unpredictable.
 His inability to exploit a victory, on the other hand, might not be so easily excused.
 The relationship with his daring general Ernst Gideon von Laudon remained tense.

-His first cousin Eleonora Ernestina married the Marquis of Pombal, the noted Portuguese statesman.
+Personal life

+He was married to Countess Maria Josepha Fuchs vom Bimbach und Dornheim (1711–1764), widowed Countess von Nostitz-Rieneck.
+They had: